jeremymatthewwerner/trip-planner-gpt-airbnb/README.md

 2. **Custom GPT Configuration**: Files needed to create a custom GPT in OpenAI's GPT Builder:
    - Instructions for the GPT
    - OpenAPI specification for connecting to the API

+## Features

+- **Personalized Trip Planning**: Create custom itineraries based on user preferences and travel dates
+- **Airbnb Integration**: Search for accommodations with filters for dates, location, price, and room type
+- **Attraction Recommendations**: Discover popular attractions and activities at your destination
+- **Visual Listings**: Display Airbnb listing images directly in the chat for a more engaging experience
+- **Smart URL Generation**: Airbnb listing links include date and guest parameters for a seamless booking experience

 ## Setup Instructions